ndipatri/tRacket/particle/workbench/tRacket/README.md

 With a pattern of: |dateTime|tRacketID|:|Occupancy, 1-Occuped, 0-Available|

 The tRacket device has a custom 12-volt NiHM battery pack that is charged by a solar panel (as shown in picture above).

+### Adafruit.io MQTT Broker

+[Adafruit.io](https://io.adafruit.com/) has a $10/month subscription service for devices that need to push data up to the cloud for asynchronous access.
+Given the tRacket device is powered by solar and its only network connection is a very cheap LTE radio, we don't want end-consumers to connect directly to our tRacket device.
+The Adafruit MQTT Broker is a perfect intermediary.

+The tRacket device pushes data up to the 'feeds' and 'occupancy'